-Students who have written the OSSLT (Ontario Secondary School Literacy Test) once and were unsuccessful are eligible to take the OSSLC (Ontario Secondary School Literacy Course), either OLC3O or OLC4O.
+Students who have written the OSSLT (Ontario Secondary School Literacy Test) once and were unsuccessful are eligible to take the OSSLC (Ontario Secondary School Literacy Course).
 Successful completion of the OSSLC satisfies the secondary school literacy graduation requirement.

 40 HOURS OF COMMUNITY INVOLVEMENT